qiskit-community/qiskit-dynamics/docs/userguide/how_to_configure_simulations.rst

 Reconstruct the model pieces at a much larger dimension, to observe the benefits of using sparse arrays.
-Furthermore, set up the initial state to be a single column vector, to further highlights the benefits of the sparse representation.
+Furthermore, set up the initial state to be a single column vector, to further highlight the benefits of the sparse representation.

 .. jupyter-execute::